Kev-KW/Probability-Calculator/readme.md

 This Python script simulates rolling items in the game *Vesteria* to reach a desired **critical chance (CC)**.
 It calculates the total cost in gold required to achieve a target CC, taking into account items, scrolls, undo scrolls, holy items, resets, and Lmods.

+**WARNING!** going above 40 desired cc is almost guaranteed to freeze the program!
+Be sure to keep # of runs at **one**  to ensure the program doesn't crash or go indefinitely for very high cc.

 ---

 ## Features